brainglobe/brainglobe.github.io/docs/source/tutorials/template-builder-pre-align.md

 **Napari will add three new layers: the aligned sample, the aligned mask, and a labels layer dividing the aligned brain into two hemispheres.**

-10. If you are happy with the result, click "Save transform" so you can reproduce this in the future.
+10. If you are happy with the result, we strongly recommend you click "Save transform" so you can reproduce this in the future.
+Save it in a folder named after the sample, in our case `najva8`.
 If you would like to improve, delete the three aligned images and repeat steps 7-9.

 11. Expand the next step: "Save files"